saraid/philosophy-ruby/README.md

 ### The Respect Token
 Notated simply with `R:In` to pass it to the Indigo player.

+### Rule Change
+If you want to change the rules mid-game, you can issue a Rule Change.
+Example notation:
+- E.g. `rule:join:permitted:after_placement`
+- E.g. `rule:leave:what:remove_their_tiles`

 ## Rule Variations

 You should be able to create a game with rule variations thus: